messente/messente-api-ruby/docs/DeliveryReportApi.md

 end

 api_instance = MessenteApi::DeliveryReportApi.new
-omnimessage_id = 'omnimessage_id_example' # String | UUID of the Omnimessage to for which the delivery report is to be retrieved
+omnimessage_id = 'omnimessage_id_example' # String | UUID of the omnimessage to for which the delivery report is to be retrieved

 begin
   #Retrieves the delivery report for the Omnimessage